gitter-badger/bass/README.md

 Autoprefixer adds browser prefixes automatically based on browserlist on **package.json**.

-PostCSS configuration is located on **postcss.config.js** folder.
+PostCSS config: **postcss.config.js**.

 [Learn more about CSSNano](https://cssnano.co/)

 [Learn more about Autoprefixer](https://autoprefixer.github.io/)

 ### Google Fonts
-The default installation comes with Open Sans google web font downloaded locally.
+The default installation comes with Open Sans Google Font downloaded locally.
-If you a different a different one, you can use [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts) to download the CSS snippet and the fonts file.
+If you a different Google Font, you can use [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts) to download the CSS snippet and the fonts file and put them on **src/base/_fonts.scss** and **/src/fonts/** respectively.

 ## Contributing
 Contribuitions are welcome.
 If you find any problem or have a suggestion, please [open an issue](https://github.com/verzola/bass/issues/new).